muhd-umer/nust-ee/README.md

 - [GitZip](http://kinolien.github.io/gitzip) by [Kino Lien](https://github.com/KinoLien)

 ### Contributions
 We welcome contributions from fellow students and electrical engineering enthusiasts to expand the repository and enhance its value.
-If you have coursework materials from semesters not currently included, please consider submitting a pull request to integrate them into the repository.
+If you have coursework materials for courses not currently included, please consider submitting a pull request to integrate them into the repository.
 Your contributions will greatly benefit others in their learning journey.

 ### Acknowledgements
 We extend our heartfelt gratitude to the instructors and professors at NUST-SEECS for their invaluable guidance and mentorship throughout our academic journey.
 Their expertise and dedication have been instrumental in shaping our understanding of electrical engineering principles.